leanprover-community/blog/posts/lte-update.md

 ## Breen-Deligne resolutions and MacLane's Q'-construction

-Finally, to compute the `Ext`-groups, at some point projective or injective resolutions must enter the picture.
+Finally, to compute the `Ext`-groups, at some point projective resolutions must enter the picture.
 The proof in [Analytic.pdf](https://www.math.uni-bonn.de/people/scholze/Analytic.pdf) relies on so-called Breen-Deligne resolutions, which have the following two crucial properties: